Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Evaluation

 \subsection{Communication}

-We evaluate \schemename's communication overhead during the online phase in a theoretical model to make it more comparable for future work.
-From a communication perspective, we assume the worst case, where the input owner(s), the garbling device, the inference device, and the result owner are separate parties that all need to communicate over a network.
-This way, we can show that \schemename{} outperforms the given DPI schemes in all possible use cases.
+We evaluate \schemename's online communication overhead in a theoretical model and assume the worst case, where the input owner(s), the garbling device, the inference device, and the result owner are separate parties that all communicate over a network.
+This way, we show that \schemename{} outperforms the given DPI schemes in all possible use cases.
 We incur costs for communicating the plain inputs $\mathsf{In}$, the garbled inputs $\mathsf{gIn}$, the garbled outputs $\mathsf{gOut}$, and the plain outputs $\mathsf{Out}$.
-We assume that all GC labels are compressed into 128-bit chunks for network transfers.
-Plain inputs use a 16-bit data type, and plain outputs use a 64-bit data type.
-For fairness, we assume a large protocol overhead of 100\% to compute the runtime overhead due to communication.
+We assume that all GC labels are compressed into 128-bit for communication.
+Plain inputs use a 16-bit, and plain outputs a 64-bit data type.
+For fairness, we assume a large protocol overhead of 100\% regarding the communication.

-Table \ref{tab:communication_cost} shows \schemename's communication volume compared to that of \minionn{} and \gazelle{}. \schemename's online communication volume is constant for a constant CPM and input dimensions.
+\autoref{tab:communication_cost} compares \schemename's communication volume to \minionn{} and \gazelle{}. \schemename's online communication volume is constant for a constant CPM and input dimensions.
 For a CPM $P_k$, the volume of the garbled input is $k \cdot \text{size}(\mathsf{In}) \cdot 128$ bits, and for the garbled output $k \cdot \text{size}(\mathsf{Out}) \cdot 128$ bits.
-Typical distributed private machine learning inference approaches that combine different MPC techniques for linear and non-linear layers require one communication round for each non-linear layer \cite{DBLP:conf/asiacrypt/ChangL01, DBLP:conf/mmsec/BarniOP06, DBLP:journals/ejisec/OrlandiPB07, DBLP:journals/tifs/BarniFLS011, DBLP:conf/sp/MohasselZ17, DBLP:conf/ccs/LiuJLA17, DBLP:conf/ccs/RiaziWTS0K18, DBLP:conf/ccs/MohasselR18, DBLP:conf/uss/MishraLSZP20}.
-Frequent communication slows down the computations because the inference device has to wait for a response before computing the next layer. \schemename{} requires only a single round of communication between the garbling device and the inference device, regardless of the depth of the neural network.
-These advantages can be seen in Figure \ref{fig:distribution_communication_computation}, which shows the distribution of communication and computation over the entire runtime.
-The share of communication work in the total runtime decreases with the model size from 16\% for MODEL A to 5\% for MODEL D.
+Typical DPI approaches that combine different MPC techniques for linear and non-linear layers require one communication round for each non-linear layer \cite{DBLP:conf/asiacrypt/ChangL01, DBLP:conf/mmsec/BarniOP06, DBLP:journals/ejisec/OrlandiPB07, DBLP:journals/tifs/BarniFLS011, DBLP:conf/sp/MohasselZ17, DBLP:conf/ccs/LiuJLA17, DBLP:conf/ccs/RiaziWTS0K18, DBLP:conf/ccs/MohasselR18, DBLP:conf/uss/MishraLSZP20}.
+Frequent communication slows down the computations because the inference device has to wait for a response before computing the next layer. \schemename{} requires only a single round of communication between the garbling device and the inference device, regardless of the depth of the ANN.
+These advantages can be seen in \autoref{fig:distribution_communication_computation}, which shows the distribution of communication and computation over the entire runtime.
+The share of communication work in the total runtime decreases with the model size from 15\% for MODEL-A over 5\% for MODEL-D to less than 1\% for MODEL-F.